 Did you know that less than 50% of American fourth graders scored as proficient readers in the 2019 Reading Performance survey conducted by the National Assessment of Educational Progress?

 Phonics, or the relationship between letters and sounds, can give students the skills they need to make educated guesses about unfamiliar words.
 But how does a teacher teach these skills while keeping children interested in reading?
 Phonics lessons from Gynzy, which are enriched with activities, images and videos, and class discussions, can help!
 These fun activities are a great introduction to some of the phonics-themed activities on Gynzy:

-Everyone agrees students should be taught to read and write, but not everybody agrees on the best way to do that.
-There are 44 sounds or phonemes in English, but not all teachers would agree on how much time should be spent memorizing these basic letter-to-sound relationships.
+There are 44 sounds or phonemes in English, but not all teachers agree on how much time should be spent memorizing these basic letter-to-sound relationships.
 Phonics is the study of this relationship as a means of giving students the tools they need to decode individual words, rather than relying on context clues elsewhere in the text.
 To get students comfortable with this, Gynzy lessons about decoding single syllable words include:

 While the strategies a teacher uses to teach literacy skills will vary by classroom, most teachers settle on a combination of phonics instruction, sight words and irregular spellings, and reading fun texts to put those skills into practice.
-Because literacy is such a fundamental skill, this is one area that may lend itself better to teacher-led instruction to ensure that students are making steady progress.
+Gynzy lessons about decoding multisyllabic words and recognizing vowel “teams” include:

 More Lessons for Developing Readers

-Learning to read is one of the most important and rewarding skills a student will learn in their lives.
+Learning to read is one of the most basic skills we can give our students.
 By teaching students to read, write, and think critically, they can be taught to overcome challenges they will face in life.
 English lesson plans from Gynzy help K-8 students develop these skills in engaging lesson plans that work in a classroom or online learning environment.
 Start delivering more engaging ELA and phonics lessons by creating a Gynzy account and exploring our Library.